therealizzi/anna/README.md

 # anna
-This is a practice repo for developers who want to work for Cratic (MUST BE ELIGIBLE TO WORK IN CANADA)
+This is a practice repo for developers who want to work for Cratic (must be eligible to work in Canada)

 How To Apply for job at Cratic:

+(Eligible Canadian workers only)

 1. Go here: https://github.com/therealizzi/anna
 2. Fork the code, get it running on your local computer